Halifax Explosion: Destruction and loss of life

 Explosion aftermath: Halifax's Exhibition Building.
 The final body from the explosion was found here in 1919.

 The exact number killed by the disaster is unknown.
 The Halifax Explosion Remembrance Book, an official database of the Nova Scotia Archives and Records Management, identified 1,782 victims.
 As many as 1,600 people died immediately in the blast, tsunami, and collapse of buildings.
 The last body, a caretaker killed at the Exhibition Grounds, was not recovered until summer 1919.
-An additional 9,000 were injured.
-1,630 homes were destroyed in the explosion and fires, and another 12,000 damaged; roughly 6,000 people were left homeless and 25,000 had insufficient shelter.
+An additional 9,000 were injured; 1,630 homes were destroyed in the explosion and fires, and another 12,000 damaged; roughly 6,000 people were left homeless and 25,000 had insufficient shelter.
 The city's industrial sector was in large part gone, with many workers among the casualties and the dockyard heavily damaged.

 A mortuary committee chaired by Alderman R. B. Coldwell was quickly formed at Halifax City Hall on the morning of the disaster.
 The Chebucto Road School (now the Maritime Conservatory of Performing Arts) in Halifax's west end was chosen as a central morgue.
-A company of the Royal Canadian Engineers (RCE) repaired and converted the basement of the school to serve as a morgue and classrooms to serve as offices for the Halifax coroner.
+A company of the Royal Canadian Engineers repaired and converted the basement of the school to serve as a morgue and classrooms to serve as offices for the Halifax coroner.
 Trucks and wagons soon began to arrive with bodies.
 Arthur S. Barnstead took over from Coldwell as the morgue went into operation and implemented a system based on the one his father, John Henry Barnstead, developed to catalogue the dead in the aftermath of the disaster of 1912.
 Many of the wounds inflicted by the blast were permanently debilitating, such as those caused by flying glass or by the flash of the explosion.
 Thousands of people had stopped to watch the ship burning in the harbour, many from inside buildings, leaving them directly in the path of glass fragments from shattered windows.
 According to an article in the British Journal of Ophthalmology, ophthalmologists responding to the disaster performed 249 enucleations; 16 people had both eyes removed.

 An estimated CA$35 million in damage resulted (CA$ million today).
 About $30 million in financial aid was raised from various sources, including $18 million from the federal government, over $4 million from the British government, and $750,000 from the Commonwealth of Massachusetts.

 Dartmouth

 Dartmouth was not as densely populated as Halifax and was separated from the blast by the width of the harbour, but still suffered heavy damage.
-Almost 100 people were estimated to have died on the Dartmouth side.
+An estimated 100 people died on the Dartmouth side.
 Windows were shattered and many buildings were damaged or destroyed, including the Oland Brewery and parts of the Starr Manufacturing Company.
-Nova Scotia Hospital was the only hospital in Dartmouth and many of the victims were treated there.
+Nova Scotia Hospital was the only hospital in Dartmouth, and many of the victims were treated there.